gmikz/vwapi/README.md

 This is a simple python3 package can log into a VW ID and query several VW APIs.

+Forked from original repo by [vr-hunter](https://github.com/vr-hunter/vwapi).
+Asynchronous implementation caused problems with AWS Lambda therefore replaced in this repo with synchronous requests.

-It uses asyncio and aiohttp for http connections.
+It uses requests for synchronous http connections.

 Currently, the functionality is limited to
 - Logging in to the VW ID